 Dropout Prevention Program Increases On-Time Graduation Rate

 Faced with the challenge of keeping students on track to graduate on time, the City School District of Albany developed a dropout prevention program utilizing Apex Learning digital curriculum.
 During the 2012-2013 school year, 18 percent of the senior class recovered one or more credits needed to graduate on time — resulting in a 4 percentage point increase in graduation rates.

 Building the Path to Success with a Focus on Unit Recovery

-In the fall of the 2012-2013 school year, Highland High School expanded the use of Apex Learning digital curriculum for credit recovery to also include Tutorials for targeted remediation.
-In the spring of that year, the number of 9th grade students failing algebra I and biology was cut in half.
-By the end of the first semester the following school year, the percentage of 9th grade students passing algebra I and geometry increased from 65% to 91.5% — a 26.5 percentage point increase.
+In the fall of the 2012-2013 school year, Highland HS expanded the use of Apex Learning Comprehensive Courses for credit recovery to also include targeted remediation.
+During the 2012-2013, they broadened their program again and introduced Apex Learning Tutorials to assist with the targeted remediation program.
+After the first semester of that year, the percentage of 9th grade students passing Algebra I and Geometry jumped from 65% to 91.5% — a 26.5 percentage point increase.

 Anchorage School District, AK

 Single Digital Curriculum Meets Diverse Needs of School District

 Addressing diverse educational needs of 50,000 students across 2,000 square miles is challenging.
 Apex Learning digital curriculum has met a range of needs for learners — from those who are struggling to those capable of accelerating.
 Virtual learning opened a world of possibilities: access to Advanced Placement (AP)*, the ability to earn original credit, and the opportunity for students in dropout prevention and credit recovery programs to get back on track toward graduation.

 Switch to Apex Learning Helps Increase Graduation Rate